kevinyamauchi/skeleplex-v2/scripts/parallel_skeleton_prediction/readme.md

 - `batch_size`: number of sub-chunks to process in a single batch during inference.
 Adjust based on your GPU memory and model size.
 - `overlap`: the fractional overlaps of the sub-chunks for the sliding window inference.
 Adjust based on your model's receptive field.

+**Determining the required resources for your job array** To figure out how much time, memory, etc. to request for your job array, you can test on a single chunk as follows:

+1. Set the parameters in `01_initialize_parallel_inference.py` and  `02_infer_skeleton_chunk.py` with your best guess.
+2. Run `01_initialize_parallel_inference.py`
+3. Instead of running the command as printed by the script, update the job array command to only run job indices 0-0.
+That is change the part of the command that is `--array=0-n_chunks` to `--array=0-0`.
+That will submit the job array for only chunk 0.
+4. Repeat as necessary to find the right resource request and parameters.